microsoft/nni/docs/en_US/Installation.md

 |**Internet**|Boardband internet connection|
 |**Resolution**|1024 x 768 minimum display resolution|

-Below are the minimum system requirements for NNI on Windows.
+Below are the minimum system requirements for NNI on Windows, Windows 10.1809 is well tested and recommend.
 Due to potential programming changes, the minimum system requirements for NNI may change over time.

 ||Minimum Requirements|Recommended Specifications|
 |---|---|---|